Teaching at Stetson

 Teaching is a multi-faceted endeavor.
 From curriculum design to creating syllabi to submitting grades, these resources seek to help faculty with the administrative processes and planning involved in teaching.
 We encourage faculty take advantage of the many teaching-centered professional development opportunities offered by the Brown Center for Faculty Innovation and Excellence, and suggest review of the Council of Undergraduate Associate Deans' Teaching Tips and Guidelines for Stetson Faculty Members.

 The academic calendar lists all important academic dates and deadlines for the academic year.
-Academic calendars are posted for both the DeLand and Celebration campus as well as for the College of Law.
+Academic calendars are posted for the DeLand campus as well as for the College of Law.
 We encourage you to be informed of important deadlines relevant to academic advising and those that may shape how you decide to structure your course.

 As outlined in the University Catalog Attendance Policy, instructors set their attendance policy.
 The attendance policy should be included in each course syllabus.
 Instructors are asked to regularly record attendance as poor attendance can be a sign of serious academic or personal problems, and early intervention can help students avoid falling into academic trouble

 If a student has missed three consecutive classes without explanation, faculty should report the absences to Campus Life and Student Success (CLaSS) through the Student Success Collaborative (SSC).
 More information about Stetson SSC is available on the Stetson SSC website.
 Faculty can access SSC through the faculty tab of MyStetson.
 Absences should be reported by “Issuing an Alert” from the home page within the system.
 Academic Success staff monitor these alerts and reach out to students, updating faculty on that outreach.
-If you have any questions about SSC, please contact the SSC Team at 386.822.7127 (Aaron Distler for outreach/student concerns and Colin MacFarlane for technical assistance) or email email@example.com.
+If you have any questions about SSC, please contact the SSC Team at 386.822.7127 (Aaron Distler for outreach/student concerns and Colin MacFarlane for technical assistance) or email [email protected].

 Community-engaged learning is a pedagogical tool used by faculty to help students apply theoretical knowledge to a real-world problem with the goal of building a better understanding of the theory while simultaneously solving the engaged problem.
 The Center for Community Engagement supports faculty in their use of service learning and community-based research in their curriculum.

 University-wide undergraduate curriculum policies are voted on by the university faculty.
 Additionally, each college and school has specific curriculum policies and its own structure for curricular matters.
 The University Council on Curriculum and Academic Policy (UCCAP) and its contributing committees are representative governance structures.
-The various curricular proposals follow different workflows through UCCAP and its contributing committees to facilitate thoughtful and efficient review, recommendation, and action on the advancement of Stetson University’s academic mission.
+The various curricular proposals follow different workflows through UCCAP and its contributing committees to facilitate a thoughtful and efficient review, recommendation, and action on the advancement of Stetson University's academic mission.

 A final exam or final project must be given in each course at the end of the semester, as stated for students in the University Catalog Final Exam Policy.
 The examination schedule is set by the Office of the Registrar and students may not reschedule or miss any final exam without prior approval by the academic dean.
 Students who miss a final exam without prior approval from the academic dean are liable for failure of the course.
 Students scheduled to take more than two final exams in one day may request of the academic dean's office that one exam be rescheduled.
 Final exams and student presentations are not to be held on Study Days noted in the academic calendar.

 Instructors must submit grades for each student enrolled in a course for credit, both at mid-term and term-end.
 Suitable means for evaluating student performance are determined by the instructor and should be explicitly stated in each course syllabus.
-At least one important grade should be given by mid-term to provided students a clear basis for interpreting their progress at mid-term.
+At least one important grade should be given by mid-term to provide students a clear basis for interpreting their progress at mid-term.
 Please note that the last day to drop a course without academic penalty is typically occurs around mid-term; this date is posted in the academic calendar.